That's All Lyrics

-I found out I'm wrong, when I thought I was right
+I find out I'm wrong, when I thought I was right

-It's always the same, it's just a shame, that's all
+s'always the same, it's just a shame, that's all

-I could say day and you'd say night
+I could say day, and you'd say night

-Tell it's black when I know that it's white
+tell it's black when I know that it's white

-Though my heart might tell me so
+though my heart might tell me so

 I can't feel a thing from my head down to my toes

-But why does it always seem to be
+but why does it always seem to be

-It's always the same, it's just a shame, that's all
+it's always the same, it's just a shame, that's all

-Makin' me feel like I want too much
+making me feel like I want too much

-Runnin' around, stayin' out all night
+running around, staying out all night

-Well, it'd be easier I know
+well it'd be easier I know

 I can't feel a thing from my head down to my toes

-But why does it always seem to be
+why does it always seem to be

-It's always the same, it's just a shame, that's all
+it's always the same, it's just a shame, that's all

-Truth is I love you, more than I wanted to
+more than I wanted to

-There's no point in tryin' to pretend
+there's no point in trying to pretend

-There's been no one who makes me feel like you do
+makes me feel like you do

-Say we'll be together 'til the end
+say we'll be together till the end

-It'd be easier I know
+it'd be easier I know

 I can't feel a thing from my head down to my toes